Skip to main content

 Food safety in pregnancy

-Your immunity is lower in pregnancy and there is a slightly increased risk of developing a foodborne illness.
-These illnesses include listeria, salmonella, campylobacter, and toxoplasmosis and can be dangerous for your baby.
-It is important that you take steps to reduce the risk of becoming infected.
+Your immunity is lower in pregnancy and there is a slightly increased risk of developing a foodborne illness which can be dangerous for your baby.
+It is important to take steps to reduce the risk of becoming infected.

 Avoiding foodborne illnesses during pregnancy

-- Avoid chilled seafood such as smoked salmon, mussels, oysters, prawns, or raw seafood such as sushi
+• chilled seafood such as smoked salmon, mussels, oysters. prawns, or raw seafood such as sushi.

-- Avoid pre-prepared or pre-packaged food from buffets, salad bars, and sandwich bars
+• pre-pared or pre-packaged food from buffets, salad bars, and sandwich bars.

-- Be cautious with deli meats such as pate, ham, salami, or pre-cooked and diced chicken
+• deli meats such as pate, ham, salami, or pre-cooked and diced chicken.

-- Avoid unpasteurised milk or foods made from unpasteurised milk
+• unpasteurised milk or foods made from unpasteurised milk.

-- Avoid ready-to-eat foods, including leftover meats, which have been refrigerated for more than one day
+• ready-to-eat foods, including leftover meats, which have been refrigerated for more than one day.

-- Avoid dips, and salad dressings in which vegetables may have been dipped
+• dips, and salad dressings in which vegetables may have been dipped.

-- Avoid pre-cut and pre-packaged vegetables or fruit, or make sure you cook them before eating
+• pre-cut and pre-packaged vegetables or fruit or make sure you cook them before eating.

-- Do not eat raw sprouts • Only eat cooked eggs and avoid products made with raw eggs, such as mayonnaise or aioli
+• raw eggs or products made witg raw eggs, such as mayonnaise or aioli.

 Toxoplasmosis

-This is a parasite typically found in birds and mammals (mainly cats).
-It is also found in raw pork and lamb.
+This is a parasite typically found in birds and mammals (including cats).
+You can also be exposed from sources such as raw meat and shellfish, as well as soil, water, and plants.
 Infection during pregnancy can cause congenital disabilities in babies.
-Avoid close contact with cats, do not change litter trays, wear gloves during gardening, and avoid uncovered sandpits where you might find cat faeces.
+To reduce the risk of exposure avoid close contact with cats, do not change litter trays, wear gloves during gardening, avoid uncovered sanpits where you might find cat faeces, avoid any raw meat or seafood, and follow the guidelines for avoiding food-borne illnesses above.

 Medications/drugs

-While some medications are quite safe to use in pregnancy, many medications and prescription drugs can be harmful to unborn babies.
-You need to discuss any prescription medications with your doctor if you are thinking of becoming pregnant, or as soon as you are pregnant.
+While some medications are quite safe to use in pregnancy, there are medications and prescription drugs that can be harmful to unborn babies.
+Discuss any prescription medications with your doctor if you are thinking of becoming pregnant, or as soon as you are pregnant.
+It is important not to stop any prescribed medications without consulting your doctor first.

 Do not take any over-the-counter medications without checking with your doctor, pharmacist, or midwife.
 This includes common drugs such as aspirin or ibuprofen, as well as any complementary or herbal medicines.
 It is usually better to avoid taking any non-essential medication; however, some medications such as antibiotics are necessary and safe options can be prescribed.